mysensors/NodeManager/README.md

 * Report battery level periodically and automatically or on demand
 * Calculate battery level without requiring an additional pin and the resistors
 * Report signal level periodically and automatically or on demand
-* Allow rebooting the board remotely
-* Provide out-of-the-box sensors personalities and automatically execute their main task at each cycle
 * Allow collecting and averaging multiple samples, tracking the last value and forcing periodic updates for any sensor
 * Provide buil-in capabilities to handle interrupt-based sensors